migratorydata/terraform-azure-migratorydata/README.md

   - `region` - The Azure region where the resources will be deployed.
   - `namespace` - The namespace for the resources.
-  - `cidr_block` - The CIDR block for the virtual network.
+  - `address_space` - The address space for the virtual network.
   - `num_instances` - The number of instances to be deployed.
   - `max_num_instances` - The maximum number of instances to be deployed.
   - `instance_type` - The type of the virtual machines to be deployed.